learex-zz/macOS-eGPU/README.md

 The external content above may download additional content.
 All external content may be subject to different licenses.

-## Uninstall
-### macOS Sierra:
-Use the -uninstall option on the automate-eGPU script You may still need to remove the Nvidia drivers manually.

-### macOS High Sierra:
-An uninstaller is currently not available.
-To do it manually:
-- delete „/Library/Extensions/NVDAEGPUSupport.kext“
-- remove the Nvidia drivers

-\———————————
-An uninstall option is being coded soon.

 [1]:	https://support.apple.com/HT201314 "macOS-Recovery"